Canopy Growth (NASDAQ:CGC) Upgraded to Hold by Atb Cap Markets

 Canopy Growth Price Performance

-In related news, Director Willy Kruh sold 3,738 shares of the firm’s stock in a transaction on Monday, June 10th.
-The shares were sold at an average price of $9.94, for a total transaction of $37,155.72.
-Following the completion of the sale, the director now directly owns 17,295 shares of the company’s stock, valued at approximately $171,912.30.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In the last three months, insiders sold 5,562 shares of company stock valued at $55,286.
-Corporate insiders own 0.35% of the company’s stock.
+In other Canopy Growth news, Director Willy Kruh sold 3,738 shares of the company’s stock in a transaction dated Monday, June 10th.
+The stock was sold at an average price of $9.94, for a total transaction of $37,155.72.
+Following the sale, the director now owns 17,295 shares in the company, valued at approximately $171,912.30.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Insiders have sold a total of 5,562 shares of company stock worth $55,286 in the last quarter.
+0.35% of the stock is owned by company insiders.

 Institutional Inflows and Outflows